Program and Structure

 The Summer School in Nuclear Physics and Technologies lasts for four weeks and has the following structure:

-- Group laboratory activities, each one lasting for three hours.
-The practical experiences will be focused
+- Group laboratory activities, each one lasting three hours.

 In-situ gamma-ray spectroscopy measurements.